Blake-Madden/Fiction-Publisher/README.md

 - **build-epub**: `false` to not build an EPub file (`true` by default)
 - **build-mobi**: `false` to not build a Mobi file (`true` by default)
 - **build-print**: `false` to not build a PDF file (`true` by default)

+## Project Structure
+The following is the folder structure for **Fiction Publisher** as well as the structure your books projects should be in:

+### Books
+This folder holds your Book projects (preferably in [Manuskript](https://github.com/olivierkes/manuskript) format).

+A book folder should have the following:

+- A "config.yml" file with [build settings](#metadata-options).
+- A subfolder named "outline" which contains the chapters.
+  - In the "outline" folder, there should be a subfolder for each chapter, prefixed with a 2-digit number and hyphen.
+(This will inform the build script about how to order the chapters.)
+    - In each chapter folder, there should be a separate Markdown file for each scene.
+(A numeric prefix on these files will inform the build script of their order.)
+It is recommended to add a `***` at the end of each Markdown file (except for the last one) in a chapter if you wish to have scene separators added.

+#### Books/Output
+This folder holds your finished books.
+Inside you'll find a folder for each book you've created, containing every format you've created for it.

+### Pandoc
+This directory holds stuff that Pandoc needs.

+#### Pandoc/css
+This is the stylesheet used when creating epub and mobi/Amazon files.

+#### Pandoc/templates
+This folder contains the custom templates Fiction-Publisher uses when converting files with Pandoc.

+##### Pandoc/templates/bibliography
+This folder contains the custom templates bibliography templates.

+##### Pandoc/templates/biography
+This folder contains the custom templates biography templates.

+##### Pandoc/templates/copyright
+This folder contains the custom templates copyright templates.
+You can select which template to use using the `copyright-page` field in your **config.yml** file.

+#### Pandoc/fonts
+This folder contains any font files (TTF, OFT) you would like to use in your PDF output.

 ## Requirements
 Fiction Publisher needs the following tools to be installed in order to work: